-All applicants intending to establish new pharmaceutical manufacturing facilities are advised to contact Rwanda FDA for guidance before embarking on any establishment.
+All applicants intending to establish new manufacturing facilities of medical products are advised to contact Rwanda FDA for guidance before embarking on any establishment.

-Applicants wishing to deal in both human and veterinary medicines shall meet the minimum requirements for suitability of premises and personnel for each section but shall apply for a single license.
-The two sections shall be separated.

 Applicants wishing to deal in both veterinary medicines and agricultural products shall apply for operational licenses separately in their respective competent authorities.
-The veterinary premises apply for licenses in Rwanda FDA.
+The veterinary premises shall apply for registration and licensing in Rwanda FDA.
 Applicants should meet the minimum requirements for suitability of premises and personnel.
 The two sections shall be separated.

 INSPECTIONS